cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 <br> To solve more complex scenarios for deletion detection, a Select statement can be provided, that determines all active keys of a satellite for a specific partition.
 The engine will only compare the given set with the staged data and insert deletion records accordingly .
 (If by ELT or ETL depends on the engine)
 "join_path" and "partitioning_columns" must be empty.

+**> procedure specific properties <**
+For other procedures, then the defined above there might be other properties to be declared in the deletion_rule.

 # Open concepts